Early voting for the general election in New York City has begun and will run through Oct. 31.

-On Primary Day on June 22, polls will be open from 6 a.m. to 9 p.m.
+On Election Day on Nov.
+2, polls will be open from 6 a.m. to 9 p.m.

 You don’t need to apply to vote early.
-And, as is the case whenever you vote, you don’t need to bring an ID unless you’re a first-time voter who did not submit identification when you first registered to vote.
+And, as is the case whenever you vote, you don’t need to bring an ID unless you’re a first-time voter who did not register to vote in person.

 New Yorkers choosing not to vote in person can vote by mail.
 Voters can apply for absentee ballots here, or request one in person at their borough’s Board of Elections office.